imariagg/fluid-simulation/README.md

 ### Test Video

 I have made a test of the simulation by rendering the binary files in RealFlow.
-The example video shows the behavior of the fluid in an enclosed environment.
+You can watch the resulting video [here](link_to_your_video).
+The video shows the behavior of the fluid in an enclosed environment.
 You can create similar videos by following these steps:

 1. Run the simulation and let the binary files be generated.
 2. Import the binary files into RealFlow or another fluid simulation software.